TRT Global - Israel orders removal of Palestinian flags from public spaces

 Israel orders removal of Palestinian flags from public spaces

-Israel's new far-right national security minister Itamar Ben-Gvir has ordered police to remove Palestinian flags from public spaces.
-It follows the release of a long-serving Palestinian prisoner convicted of kidnapping and killing an Israeli soldier in 1983.
-He waved a Palestinian flag while receiving a hero's welcome.
-Middle East analyst Daoud Kuttab weighs in on the ban. #Israel #Palestinianflags #ItamarBenGvir
+Israel's National Security Minister Itamar Ben-Gvir, has ordered police to remove Palestinian flags from public spaces.
+It follows the release of a long-serving Palestinian prisoner, who waved a Palestinian flag while receiving a hero's welcome in his home village.
+Israeli authorities have also suspended the Palestinian foreign minister's special travel permit while he was travelling from Jordan to the occupied West Bank.
+Claire Herriot has more.

 Israel orders removal of Palestinian flags from public spaces